new-atlantis-labs/tiara-nal/README.md

-In addition to creating the files above, it creates, in the folder where `tiara` is run, three files containing sequences from `sample_input.fasta` classified as mitochondria, plastid and prokarya (`--tf mit pla pro` option).
+In addition to creating the files above, it creates, in the folder where `tiara` is run, three files containing sequences from `sample_input.fasta` classified as mitochondria, plastid, and prokarya (`--tf mit pla pro` option).

-The number of threads is set to 4 (`-t 4`) and probability cutoffs in the first and second stage of classification are set to 0.65 and 0.6, respectively.
+The number of threads is set to 4 (`-t 4`) and probability cutoffs in the first and second stages of classification are set to 0.65 and 0.6, respectively.

-The probabilities of belonging to individual classes are also written to `out.txt`, thanks to `--probabilities` option.
+The probabilities of belonging to individual classes are also written to `out.txt`, thanks to the `--probabilities` option.

 For more usage examples, go [here](docs/usage.md).